-The Ultimate Move-Out Checklist for Landlords and Tenants
+The Ultimate Move-Out Checklist for Apartments

 Moving out is a part of the renting process that both landlords and tenants should prepare for.
 As a landlord, you want to ensure that the unit is in pristine condition and move-in ready, once the previous tenant has moved out.
+As a tenant, your priority should be getting your security deposit returned at the end of your lease agreement.

 The best way to make these things possible is by performing a move-out inspection and utilizing a move-out checklist.
 These are tools that streamline the move-out process for both landlords and tenants.